Sandy4321/kaggle-titanic/README.md

 ])
 ```

-Ticket, Cabin, SibSp, and Name are dropped by features.
+Ticket, Cabin, SibSp, Parch, and Name are dropped by features.
 N/A values are filled with random integer for Age.
 In addition, the number of zero Fare values is significantly large only in train.csv; hence, they are also considered as N/A values and filled randomly.

 The model accuracy is further improved with the following three tuning methods.